dadoonet/fscrawler/docs/source/admin/fs/elasticsearch.rst

          nodes:
          - url: "https://CLUSTERID.eu-west-1.aws.found.io:9243"

-    For more information, read :ref:`ssl`.
+    For more information about HTTPS and SSL, read :ref:`ssl`.

 Path prefix
 ^^^^^^^^^^^